 Once the 12 months of the DRO have passed, the order will end.
-However, it stays on your credit file and will impact the lender’s decision whether to approve your application for car finance.
+However, it stays on your credit file and will impact the lender’s decision to approve your application for car finance.

 If you’re eligible, you may have to pay a larger deposit and may only qualify for higher interest deals.

 With a panel of specialist lenders who deal with customers with poor financial history, we may be able to help.
-We will only ever use a soft search when seeing if you’re eligible so it won’t impact your credit score.
+We will only ever use a soft search when seeing if you’re eligible so that it won’t impact your credit score.

 A Debt Management Plan (DMP) is an agreement you make with your creditors to pay back the money you owe them in an affordable way – often with lower payments over a longer period of time.